kon-rad/flaskMemoApp/README.md

-# flaskFinanceApp
+# flaskMemo
-flaskFinanceApp - This is a full stack application for tracking expenses built with flask and sqlAlchemy.
+flaskMemo - This is a full stack application for making memos built with flask and sqlAlchemy.